Gordon Reidt

 Other artists: |

-My work is continually evolving in some pieces towards more abstract art.
+Gardon says, “My work is continually evolving in some pieces towards more abstract art.
 The work of Michelangelo and the late E.B.Cox, a local sculptor, inspire me.
 I continue to push to growth as an artist using different and more sometimes difficult stones.
-Using a variety of stone fulfills my inner desire to help show the public the beauty around us.
+Using a variety of stone, fulfills my inner desire to help show the public the beauty around us.

 When starting a sculpture, I tend to maximize subjects within each stone respecting all stones as a limited resource.
-Many quarries I travel to have been mined out leaving only remnants of their original beauty.
+Many quarries I travel to have been mined out leaving only remnants of their original beauty.”

-Gordon shows his work through local Studio Tours including the Uxbridge Studio Tour, Scugog Studio Tour, Stouffville Studio Tour and Victoria County Studio Tour.
-Other venues have included the Purple Turtle Arts Festival and private art shows in Kingston, Lindsay and Bobcageon.
-For the past 20 years, Gordon’s artistic education has continued through interaction with other sculptors and has provided weekly mentoring sessions for people interested in the art of sculpture carving.
-Gordon’s work can be found across Canada, United States, Israel, England and Australia.
+Gordon has shown his work through local Studio Tours including the Uxbridge Studio Tour, Scugog Studio Tour, Stouffville Studio Tour and Victoria County Studio Tour.
+Other venues include the Purple Turtle Arts Festival and private art shows in Kingston, Lindsay and Bobcageon.

 Gordon’s work can be viewed and purchased year-round at Scugog Arts Space.